bencardoen/DataCurator.jl/README.md

   ```
   This will generate an **infiles.txt** and **outfiles.txt** containing e.g. "/a/b/c/e.tif" and "/my/outpath/e.tif".
 The advantage over doing this with your own for loops/scripts, is that you only need the recipe, it'll run in parallel without you having to worry about synchronization/data races, and it'll just work, so you get to do something more interesting.

-- **Verify a complex, deep dataset layout**.
+##### Verify a complex, deep dataset layout.
 This is the same as the Julia API equivalent below, but then in toml recipe
   ```toml
   [global]
   act_on_success=false